Data assimilation: Data assimilation as statistical estimation

 One of the common mathematical philosophical perspectives is to view data assimilation as a Bayesian estimation problem.
 From this perspective, the analysis step is an application of Bayes' theorem and the overall assimilation procedure is an example of recursive Bayesian estimation.
 However, the probabilistic analysis is usually simplified to a computationally feasible form.
 Advancing the probability distribution in time would be done exactly in the general case by the Fokker–Planck equation, but that is not feasible for high-dimensional systems; so, various approximations operating on simplified representations of the probability distributions are used instead.
 Often the probability distributions are assumed Gaussian so that they can be represented by their mean and covariance, which gives rise to the Kalman filter.

 Many methods represent the probability distributions only by the mean and input some pre-calculated covariance.
 An example of a direct (or sequential) method to compute this is called optimal statistical interpolation, or simply optimal interpolation (OI).
 An alternative approach is to iteratively solve a cost function that solves an identical problem.
-These are called variational methods, such as 3D-Var and 4D-Var.
+These are called "variational methods", such as 3D-Var and 4D-Var.
 Typical minimization algorithms are the conjugate gradient method or the generalized minimal residual method.
 The ensemble Kalman filter is sequential method that uses a Monte Carlo approach to estimate both the mean and the covariance of a Gaussian probability distribution by an ensemble of simulations.
-More recently, hybrid combinations of ensemble approaches and variational methods have become more popular (e.g. they are used for operational forecasts both at the European Centre for Medium-Range Weather Forecasts (ECMWF) and at the NOAA National Centers for Environmental Prediction (NCEP)).
+More recently, hybrid combinations of ensemble approaches and variational methods have become more popular (e.g. they are used for operational forecasts both at the European Centre for Medium-Range Weather Forecasts (ECMWF) and at the NOAA National Centers for Environmental Prediction (NCEP).

+Data assimilation as a model update

+Data assimilation can also be achieved within a model update loop, where we will iterate an initial model (or initial guess) in an optimisation loop to constrain the model to the observed data.
+Many optimisation approaches exist and all of them can be set up to update the model, for instance, evolutionary algorithm have proven to be efficient as free of hypothesis, but computationally expensive.